bmachek/lrc-ai-assistant/README.md

 * Obtain an API key for the model you want to use:
   * [Obtain Google Gemini API key](https://ai.google.dev/gemini-api/docs/api-key)
   * ~~[Obtain ChatGPT API key](https://platform.openai.com/api-keys)~~
-* Configure language, phrases and API key in Lightroom module manager.
+* Configure language and API key in Lightroom module manager.
 * Choose the model you want to use on the Lightroom module manager.
 * Go to Library in Lightroom
 * Select some photos